theycallmeloki/talk/README.md

 *The intended audience for this project at the current state is people who are comfortable with hacking things together.*

+For v2 better transformer source -> humbly lifted and shifted from [here](https://github.com/ochen1/insanely-fast-whisper-cli) and [here](https://github.com/Vaibhavs10/insanely-fast-whisper)
 ```
 pip install -q --upgrade torch torchvision torchaudio
 pip install -q git+https://github.com/huggingface/transformers
 pip install -q accelerate optimum
 pip install -q ipython-autotime
 ```

+Piper installation below applies, but for the rest, I don't particularly recommend actually installing this, the more you dig in, the more you might be disappointed

 ### Using bundled bash script (experimental)
 ```